-The South Central Illinois Region is made up of five counties (Clay, Effingham, Fayette, Jasper and Marion) with a 2016 resident population of 119,338 a net increase of six since year 2010, showing a rather stable population growth rate.
-The region's leading employment by industry includes Manufacturing; Agriculture; Mining, Quarrying, and Oil and Gas Extraction; and Health Care and Social Assistance.
-The public infrastructure includes above average ground transportation with two interstates (I-57 & I-70) and four US Highways (US 40, 45, 50, 51) stretching through the five-county EDD, along with 10 combined Main Line and Short Line rail road companies, five general aviation imports and 11 formally established industrial or business parks.
+The South Central Illinois Region is made up of five counties (Clay, Effingham, Fayette, Jasper, and Marion) with a 2024 resident population of 114,109, a net decrease of 2,387 since 2020, on trend with the state population rate.
+The region's leading employment by industry include Manufacturing, Agriculture, Mining, Quarrying, Oil and Gas Extraction, and Health Care and Social Assistance.
+The public infrastructure includes above average ground transportation with two interstates (I-57 & I-70) and four US Highways (US 40, 45, 50, 51) stretching through the five-county EDD, along with 10 combined Main Line and Short Line railroad companies, five general aviation airports and 11 formally established industrial or business parks.

-The process of re-writing, the previously published 2017-2020 CEDS document was accomplished through the generous volunteer participation and support of many civic leaders, local governments, development groups and affiliate state and federal agencies, etc. However, at the center of the local and regional public participation process for writing the 2020-2022 document is the District's CEDS Advisory Committee.
+The process of rewriting the previously published 2020-2023 CEDS document was accomplished through the generous volunteer participation and support of many civic leaders, local governments, development groups, affiliate state and federal agencies, etc. At the center of the local and regional public participation process for writing the 2025-2030 document is the District's CEDS Advisory Committee.

-The central purpose of the CEDS is to provide up-to-date demographic information, review the economic development performance of the region since the last regional CEDS publication, encourage the continued implementation of a regional plan of action, as well as identify and prioritize the investment opportunities and funding sources for the SCIRPDC region.
+The central purpose of the CEDS is to provide up-to-date demographic information, review the region's economic development performance since the last regional CEDS publication, encourage the continued implementation of a regional plan of action, and identify and prioritize the investment opportunities and funding sources for the SCIRPDC region.

-Specifically, the SCIRPDC EDD, along with District's Voluntary CEDS Committee, developed a SWOT analysis, describing the region's strengths; weaknesses; opportunities; and threats.
+The SCIRPDC EDD, in collaboration with the District's Voluntary CEDS Committee, developed a SWOT analysis detailing the region's strengths, weaknesses, opportunities, and threats.
 The SWOT analysis is summarized below.

-The next step in producing an effective economic development strategy is utilizing the developed SWOT analysis to further create a regional strategic direction and action plan.
+The next step in crafting an effective economic development strategy is leveraging the SWOT analysis to develop a regional strategic direction and action plan.
 To this end, the CEDS provides a list of eight essential economic development priorities for the South Central Illinois region created with the region's SWOT analysis in mind.
-Furthermore, within the CEDS each priority is accompanied by several defined objectives to encourage achievement.
+Furthermore, within the CEDS, each priority is accompanied by several defined objectives to encourage achievement.
 Below is a sequential list of those top economic development priorities.